-Summary of Defined Terms Options Expiration Date: December 27, 2023 Maturity Date: December 27, 2023, subject to adjustment, as described below Reference Asset: The SPDR [®] S&P 500 [®] ETF Trust, an exchange-traded fund Unit price at inception: \$10.368 per unit, or \$10.161 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: \$447.19 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 20.00% (\$2.000 per unit) 70.000 J. (47.000 J.) (4 Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 18.86% (equivalent to an annualized return of 8.21% over the approximately 2.19-year life of the trust) Maximum Amount per Unit: \$11.886 per unit, resulting from a Capped Return of 18.86% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date
+Summary of Defined Terms Options Expiration Date: June 29, 2023 Maturity Date: June 30, 2023, subject to adjustment, as described below Reference Asset: The SPDR [®] S&P 500 [®] ETF Trust, an exchange-traded fund Unit price at inception: \$10.275 per unit, or \$10.095 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: \$451.64 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 20.00% (\$2.000 per unit) Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 11.92% (equivalent to an annualized return of 9.47% over the approximately 1.25-year life of the trust).
+After giving effect to the trust's fees and expenses, the Capped Return would be 10.84% (equivalent to an annualized return of 8.62% over the approximately 1.25-year life of the trust).
+Maximum Amount per Unit: \$11.192 per unit, resulting from a Capped Return of 11.92% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date